M. K. Sanu: Controversies

 Sanu resigned from the award selection committee and chairmanship of the Vayalar Ramavarma Memorial Trust (VRMT) in September 2019, specifying that he was suffering from health issues.
 A few days later, during an interview, he clarified the controversy of his resignation from the Trust.
-Sanu stated that he was being pressurized to select a book which, according to him, scored the least during evaluation.
+Sanu stated that he was being pressurised to select a book which, according to him, scored the least during evaluation.
 He also said that the piece Nireeshwaran by author V. J. James had scored the highest points in the last stage of the assessment.
 Later in September 2019, VRMT chose Nireeshwaran by V. J. James for the Vayalar Rama Varma Literary Award 2019.